-Blood pressure measurement was represented by mean arterial pressure, MAP (mmHg).
-All variables are expressed as mean \pm standard deviation (SD).
+Blood pressure measurements were presented as mean arterial pressure, MAP (mmHg).
+All variables were expressed as mean \pm standard deviation (SD).
 Student's paired t-test was used to compare MAP values and differences between different time intervals of the study.
-One factor analysis of variance (ANOVA) was performed to determine the statistical significance of the variation of the MAP values between the control group and groups II, III and IV (study groups) at time intervals t=7, t=12, t=20.
-A p value less than 0.05, which rejects the null hypothesis, was considered as the level of statistical th go, IL, US. significance, indicating the effectiveness of the administered drug.
-Statistical analysis was performed on a SPSS 13 version (SPSS Inc., Chicago, IL, USA).
+One-factor analysis of variance (ANOVA) was performed to determine the statistical significance of the variation of the MAP values between the control group and groups II, III, and IV (study groups) at time intervals t = 7, 12, and 20 min.
+A p-value less than 0.05, which rejects the null hypothesis, was considered as the level of statistical significance, indicating the efficacy of the administered drug.
+Statistical analysis was performed using SPSS 13 version (SPSS Inc., Chicago, IL, USA).